RenpyRemix/speech-bubbles/explain_screens.md

 Then we check our current dialogue, firstly making sure it is not just being predicted.

 If the current dialogue is set to `retain` we duplicate the styles it uses and add it to the global retained_dialogues list.
-To retain the styles we simply find the widget (we passed in the screen name and know it uses the id "what") and then read through the `.style` object to pull out the names and values we want (text properties and position properties).
+To retain the styles we simply find the widget (we passed in the screen name and know it uses the id "what") and then read through the `.style` object to pull out the names and values we want (text properties and positional properties).

-So, basically just check what is giong to be shown again and build a list containing all the information we need for each line.
+So, basically just check what is going to be shown again and build a list containing all the information we need for each line.

 ## The Say Arguments Callback